Brown adipose tissue: Development

 Brown fat cells come from the middle embryo layer, mesoderm, also the source of myocytes (muscle cells), adipocytes, and chondrocytes (cartilage cells).

 The classic population of brown fat cells and muscle cells both seem to be derived from the same population of stem cells in the mesoderm, paraxial mesoderm.
 Both have the intrinsic capacity to activate the myogenic factor 5 (Myf5) promoter, a trait only associated with myocytes and this population of brown fat.
 Progenitors of traditional white fat cells and adrenergically induced brown fat do not have the capacity to activate the Myf5 promoter.
 Both adipocytes and brown adipocyte may be derived from pericytes, the cells which surround the blood vessels that run through white fat tissue.
 Notably, this is not the same as the presence of Myf5 protein, which is involved in the development of many tissues.

 Additionally, muscle cells that were cultured with the transcription factor PRDM16 were converted into brown fat cells, and brown fat cells without PRDM16 were converted into muscle cells.
+Brown fat preadipocytes can be derived from pluripotent stem cells.

 Function

 The mitochondria in a eukaryotic cell utilize fuels to produce adenosine triphosphate (ATP).
-This process involves storing energy as a proton gradient, also known as the proton motive force (PMF), across the mitochondrial inner membrane.
-This energy is used to synthesize ATP when the protons flow across the membrane (down their concentration gradient) through the ATP synthase complex; this is known as chemiosmosis.
+This process involves storing energy as a proton gradient, also known as the proton motive force (PMF) generated by moving protons from the mitochondrial matrix (N or negative side) across the mitochondrial inner membrane to the mitochondrial intermembrane space (P or positive side) using the energy released by the electron transport chain.
+This proton gradient energy is used to synthesize ATP when the protons flow across the membrane (down their concentration gradient - from a region of high proton concentration to a region of lower proton concentration) through the ATP synthase complex; this is known as chemiosmosis.

-In endotherms, body heat is maintained by signaling the mitochondria to allow protons to run back along the gradient without producing ATP (proton leak).
+In endotherms, body heat is maintained by signaling the mitochondria to allow protons to move back into the mitochondrial matrix (down their concentration gradient - from a region of high proton concentration to a region of lower proton concentration) without producing ATP (proton leak).
 This can occur since an alternative return route for the protons exists through an uncoupling protein in the inner membrane.
-This protein, known as uncoupling protein 1 (thermogenin), facilitates the return of the protons after they have been actively pumped out of the mitochondria by the electron transport chain.
+This protein, known as uncoupling protein 1 (thermogenin) - which is unique to brown adipose tissue, facilitates the return of the protons after they have been actively pumped out of the mitochondrial matrix by the electron transport chain.
 This alternative route for protons uncouples oxidative phosphorylation and the energy in the PMF is instead released as heat.

 To some degree, all cells of endotherms give off heat, especially when body temperature is below a regulatory threshold.
 However, brown adipose tissue is highly specialized for this non-shivering thermogenesis.
 First, each cell has a higher number of mitochondria compared to more typical cells.
 Second, these mitochondria have a higher-than-normal concentration of thermogenin in the inner membrane.